Huawei CFO had resources to flee Canada, border agent tells court in U.S. extradition case

 Meng’s arrest has set off a diplomatic conflict between Ottawa and Beijing.
 Soon after her detention, China arrested Canadian citizens Michael Spavor and Michael Kovrig on espionage charges.
 The two men remain in detention.

-“Do I regret Canada followed its laws?
-Do I regret that Canada lived up to a longstanding extradition treaty with our closest ally?
-Absolutely not,” Trudeau said, speaking at a virtual event taking place alongside the Asia-Pacific Economic Cooperation annual meeting on Thursday.
-“Canada is a country of the rule of law and obeying those laws.
-It can’t just be when it’s convenient or when it’s easy.”

-Hearings in the British Columbia Supreme Court this week and next week consist of witness testimony from CBSA and Royal Canadian Mounted Police (RCMP) officials, regarding their conduct during Meng’s investigation and arrest.
+Hearings in the British Columbia Supreme Court this week and next week consist of witness testimony from CBSA and RCMP officials, regarding their conduct during Meng’s investigation and arrest.

-Recent testimony has reviewed and scrutinized minute-to-minute developments at the airport on the day of Meng’s arrest, as her lawyers seek to prove abuses of process that invalidate her extradition.
+Recent testimony has reviewed and scrutinized minute-to-minute developments at the airport on the day of Meng’s arrest.

 Another RCMP official, who is now retired and is alleged by Meng’s lawyers to have illegally passed identifying details about her electronic devices to the U.S. Federal Bureau of Investigation, declined to testify.